Thursday, June 8, 2017

 About the Artist

 Shellyne Rodriguez is an artist and activist from the South Bronx, whose work centers on strategies of survival and its varied malleable forms.
 Her practice endeavors to reimagine these strategies as gestures, narratives, objects, and pictures using a variety of sources and mediums to think and to make.
-A decolonial practice rooted in Hip Hop Culture.
+Hers is a decolonial practice rooted in Hip Hop Culture.
 Shellyne graduated with a BFA in Visual & Critical Studies From the School of Visual Arts and an MFA from Hunter College.
 She has exhibited her work and projects at various institutions throughout New York and describes her activism not as exceptional but rather as a social responsibility, especially for artists, now more than ever.

 Course Fee: $120 General; $100 Members